dfelinto/blender-manual/manual/vitals/undo_and_redo.rst

 but the list contains only repeated actions.
 To access Repeat History, use :kbd:`F3`.

-.. admonition:: There are two separate Histories for Blender
+.. note:: There are two separate Histories for Blender
-   :class: note

    Blender uses two separate Histories, one dedicated for the :guilabel:`Edit` Mode, and one dedicated for the :guilabel:`Object` Mode.